inductiva/inductiva/docs-sources/quantumespresso/run-grir443-benchmark.md

 ## Run the Simulation
 Below is the code required to run GRIR443 with the Inductiva API.

-Copy and paste it into a file named `run.py`, save it in the `qe_benchmark` folder, and from that folder, execute it by running:
+Copy and paste it into a file named `run.py`, save it in the `qe_benchmark` folder, and execute it from that folder by running:

 ````
 python run.py